Philips PM5540

-It has been used in Australia, Spain, Abu Dhabi, Denmark, Israel, Qatar, and the Netherlands.
+It has been used in Australia, Spain, United Arab Emirates, Denmark, Israel, Qatar, and the Netherlands.

 A heavily modified variant of the PM5540 test card (absence of border castellations and other modifications) was used by Sjónvarpið/RÚV of Iceland from 1966 until 1982, and by three regional broadcasters of the German public broadcasting corporation ARD (Sender Freies Berlin, Süddeutscher Rundfunk and Südwestfunk).

 Some features of the main test card: